APOLANC008/MAT327-Project_APolanco/README.md

 ![alt text](ResidualsofMagnitude.png)

 In addition, from the residual plot demonstrates a pattern where the residuals increase as the Magnitude increases, forming a linear pattern.
 This might suggest that the errors in the plot increase, meaning that model analysis tends to underestimate the larger magnitudes, and it didn’t make accurate predictions.

+## Hypothesis Testing

+The dataset being study contains the set of values such as the magnitude, depth, latitude, and longitude, for which we will propose two different hypotheses for testing:

+*Hypothesis 1:* The average magnitude of earthquakes differs from 5.0.
+The significance level is 0.05.
+   * Null Hypothesis (H0): The mean earthquake magnitude is equal to 5.0.
+   * Alternative Hypothesis (H1): The mean earthquake magnitude is not equal to 5.0.
+             H_0: μ = 5.0
+             H_1: μ ≠ 5.0
+	  * Mean magnitude: 5.88
+   * Standard Deviation: 0.42
+	  * Degree of freedom: 23411
+	  * Test statistic: 319.18
+	  * Critical value: 1.96
+	  * P-value: 0

+Based on the p-value obtained (0), compared to the significance value (0.05) we can see that the p-value is less than the significance value, then we reject the null hypothesis.
+Therefore, it can be conclude that the average magnitude of earthquakes is different from 5.0.

+*Hypothesis 2:* The dependence of Earthquake Magnitude on the Depth.
+Significance level is 0.05.

+   * Null hypothesis (H0): There is no dependency between the earthquake magnitude and the earthquake depth.
+	  * Alternative hypothesis (H1): There is a dependency between the earthquake magnitude and the earthquake depth.
+           H_0: μ=70
+           H_1: μ≠70
+	  * Mean magnitude where (depth ≥ 70): 5.882991
+	  * Mean magnitude where (depth < 70): 5.880708
+   *	Standard Deviation where (depth ≥ 70): 0.42
+   *	Standard Deviation where (depth < 70): 0.43
+   *	Degree of freedom: 7247
+   *	Test statistic: 0.32994
+   *	Critical value: 1.96
+   *	P-value: 0.7415

+Based on the p-value obtained (0.7415), compared to the significance value (0.05) we can see that the p-value is greater than the significance value, then we fail to reject the null hypothesis.
+Therefore, there is no significant dependency between earthquake magnitude and depth.